“Meet the OZ Webinar Speakers – Chris Milner”

 In order to be successful, sponsors will need a robust legal, compliance and accounting infrastructure that has the resources to manage compliance with qualified opportunity zone rules, regulations and reporting requirements – partners like NES Financial can help towards that end.

-To find out more of what Chris has to say about Opportunity Zones, attend our webinar and register today.
+To find out more of what Chris has to say about Opportunity Zones, attend our webinar and register below.